Use Advanced Docker Operations with Artifactory CLI

 JFrog CLI allows pushing containers to Artifactory using the OpenShift CLI, while collecting build-info and storing it in Artifactory.

-For detailed instructions, refer to the OpenShift build project example on GitHub.
+For a complete setup including the OpenShift BuildConfig and pipeline integration, refer to the OpenShift build project example on GitHub.

 Adding Published Docker Images to the Build-Info